-Mountain Resorts
+Mountain Resorts in Poland

 Zakopane is often used as a base before heading off for skiing or hiking in the Tatras, but the centre of Zakopane also has attractions, there are lively shops, cafes, bars and the night life can be interesting.
 Summer time attractions include white river rafting on the Dunajec.